Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 If you have a pedal kayak with a seat that adjusts to different heights, plan to paddle while standing, or have more than one kayak, you’ll want a telescoping paddle.
 Having the ability to adjust the paddle’s length to accommodate your stroke is a great asset.

 Bending Branches has some of my favorite kayak paddles.
-Here are three that I recommend for use with pedal kayaks.
+Here are two that I recommend for use with pedal kayaks.
 Each has a telescoping ferrule that allows infinite feathering angles and 15cm of adjustable paddle length.
-The one you choose will depend on your budget and whether you are kayak fishing.
+The paddle you choose will depend on your budget and whether you are kayak fishing.

 I’m not affiliated with Bending Branches.
 I am an affiliate through the links to the paddles above and do receive a small affiliate commission if you buy through those links.
 This commission comes at no additional cost to you.